narayana573/Testng_DataDrivenFramework/Selenium_interview_questions.md

 ###### frame vs iframe difference
+> iframe is able to "float" within content in a page

+> frameset allows you to split the screen into different pages (horizontally and vertically)

 ###### how to swith over frame & iframe
 ###### How to switch back from a frame to default in Selenium Webdriver
 ###### How to switch back from a Window to default in Selenium Webdriver